AO-StreetArt/Kelona/docs/pages/Asset_Relationship_API.rst

    Find Asset Relationships based on one or more attributes.

-   :query string asset: Required.
+   :query string asset: Optional.
 The Asset ID of the Relationship to find.
-   :query string related: Required.
+   :query string related: Optional.
 The Related ID of the Relationship to find.
-   :query string type: Required.
+   :query string type: Optional.
 The type of Relationship to find.
    :statuscode 200: Success

 .. include:: _examples/asset/asset_relationship_query.rst